 Are you looking for somewhere to stay in Rethymno?
 Check rates and availability here.

-The Archaeological Museum of Rethymno is housed inside the former church of San Francesco, with impressive and well-preserved exhibits ranging from Neolithic to Roman times.
-The museum is quite small but it takes you on a journey from 11,000 BC to the 17th century AD, through all of Cretan history with professionally made labels in both Greek and English.
+The Archaeological Museum of Rethymno is housed inside the former church of San Francisco, with impressive and well-preserved exhibits ranging from Neolithic to Roman times.
+The museum is quite small but it takes you on a journey from 11,000 BCE to the 17th century CE, through all of Cretan history with professionally made labels in both Greek and English.
 It takes about 45-50 minutes to explore.

 Open Wednesday–Monday from 10 am to 3.30 pm (closed on Tuesdays), €4 ticket.

 The Neratze Mosque was originally a catholic Augustinian monastery under the name Santa Maria but was turned into a mosque in 1657.
-The impressive building, which today houses the Odeon Rethymnon, has a 27-m-high minaret and three domes visible from around Rethymno.
-Contact: (+30) 28313.413.01).
+The impressive building houses today the Municipal Music Conservatory or Odeon of Rethymno with numerous musical performances held at its premises.

-Moving around the old town will get you to the Rimondi Fountain, which was constructed by Venetian governor Rimondi in 1626.
-It is a beautifully crafted spring that provides freshwater coming from Mt Vrysinas and flowing from the 3 lions’ heads carved into the wall.
-If you have already drank all your water fill your bottle up from this old spring!
+Moving around the old town will lead you to the Rimondi Fountain, built by Venetian governor Rimondi in 1626.
+This beautifully crafted fountain channels freshwater from Mt Vrysinas through three lion heads carved into the wall.
+If your water bottle is empty, fill it up from this historic spring!

 But what I love most is walking along the excellent preserved old tier to the beautiful lighthouse at its end which was built by the Ottomans in the 17th century.
 Although today the port has only small fishing boats rocking in its waters, you can almost imagine the Venetian galleys and the Turkish warships sailing from it.